 What Type of License Should I Apply For?

-Out-of-state applicants seeking their first license in the State of Massachusetts could qualify for one of three (3) types of Academic PreK-12 educator licenses: Temporary, Preliminary, or Initial.
+Out-of-state applicants seeking their first license in the State of Massachusetts could qualify for one of three (3) types of Academic PreK-12 educator licenses: Temporary, Provisional, or Initial.
 To figure out for which type you should apply for, consider the following:

 Please note that passing all required MTEL tests or failed MTEL results will not qualify you for the temporary license.